 Options Reference

 Dygraphs tries to do a good job of displaying your data without any further configuration.
-But inevitably, you're going to want to tinker.
-Dygraphs provides a rich set of options for configuring its display and behavior.
+But inevitably, you’re going to want to tinker.
+Dygraphs provides a rich set of options for configuring its display and behaviour.

 Usage